SALES ENABLEMENT BRIDGES GO-TO-MARKET STRATEGY AND TACTICAL EXECUTION

 It is an all-too-common perception that sales enablement is limited to a collection of deliverables rolled out in a “big bang” fanfare at a sales meeting — and then forgotten.
 This narrow view must be blown up if the complexities of the selling environment are to be tamed.
 Instead, the sales enablement role and function must be defined holistically to identify efficiencies in the entire value- communications process between your company and your constituents in client organizations.

 . . .
 That Equips All Client-Facing Employees . . .

 Sales cycles evolve over time, involve many different customer stakeholders, and often require different subject-matter experts to operate together outside of their silos in an integrated fashion.
 In most cases, it’s difficult for even your top sales representatives to get multiple subject-matter experts from different groups on the same page — let alone to develop a tight and compelling value story for a given customer.
-Sales enablement also means that all people who interface directly with customers have correct information, clearly defined roles and responsibilities, and a way to make sure that the team doesn’t communicate conflicting perspectives or messages.
+Sales enablement also means that all people who interface directly with customers have the correct information, clearly defined roles and responsibilities, and a way to make sure that the team doesn’t communicate conflicting perspectives or messages.

 . . .
 With The Ability To Consistently And Systematically . . .